 The Project Team facilitated the review of the top five alternatives.
 The Project Team provided a brief background and presented additional information on the top five alternatives, including key considerations of each alternative.
 CAC members broke into small groups to discuss the five alternatives in detail.
 Access to the financial models were provided through computers with preloaded dashboards to better visualize and compare the data.
-Each group selected its top two alternatives and gave brief reports on each small group's reasoning, priorities, and resulting top alternatives.
+Each group selected its top two alternatives.
 The CAC workshop facilitator gathered and provided a visual summary of the small group selections.
 Finally, individual voting was used to select the top two alternatives to move forward for market research testing.